hemilabs/CryptoChords/apps/web/README.md

 # CryptoChords Web App

 This is the web application of the CryptoChords project.
-It is a front-end application that allows users to visualize activities on the [Hemi network](https://hemi.xyz).
+It is a front-end application that allows users to visualize activities on [Hemi](https://hemi.xyz).

 ## Architecture